UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Georgia Natural Gas often offers better perks for those with strong credit, while SCANA Energy is a better fit for flexible approval or rebuilding credit.

-To help you compare these two major players quickly, we have broken down the essential features of their standard residential plans.
-This table highlights the primary differences in costs and target audiences so you can see which marketer aligns best with your specific situation.
+To help you compare these two major players quickly, we broke down the essential features of their standard residential plans.
+This table highlights the primary differences in costs, perks, and target audiences so you can see which marketer aligns best with your household needs.

 FeatureSCANA EnergyGeorgia Natural Gas